-You know plenty about heart disease and lowering your cancer risk, but you may not be as familiar with your odds having a stroke.
+You know plenty about heart disease and lowering your cancer risk, but you may not be as familiar with strokes.
 WebMD notes a stroke, otherwise known as a “brain attack,” occurs when blood flow to the brain is cut off.
-This then causes the oxygen-deprived brain cells to die and can result in permanent damage or even death.
+This causes the oxygen-deprived brain cells to die, which can result in permanent damage or even death.

-Strokes can be debilitating and potentially deadly, so it’s important to have all the facts right.
+Strokes can be debilitating and deadly, so it’s important to have the facts straight.
 And these are the myths you probably believe, but shouldn’t.

 1. You always know when you’ve had a stroke